hammerheim-game/hammerheim-rules/8-scenarios.md

 \page

+<div class='pageNumber auto'></div>

 <div class='wide'>
 # Executioners' Square
 </div>

-_One of the oldest places in Mordheim, Executioner’s Square was named for obvious reasons, the daily executions were a crowd puller making the area busy and surrounding businesses successful.
+_One of the oldest places in Mordheim, Executioner’s Square was named for obvious reasons.
+The daily executions were a crowd puller making the area busy and surrounding businesses successful.
 Now the gallows and chopping block stand deserted amongst the rubble.
-Since Mordheim’s downfall the many victims of Executioner’s square – the guilty and innocent alike - have returned as restless spirits eager to scream their anger at all who pass or linger.
+Since Mordheim’s downfall the many victims of Executioner’s Square – the guilty and innocent alike - have returned as restless spirits eager to scream their anger at all who pass or linger.
-Both warbands have come to Executioner’s Square with one purpose – to fight.
+Warbands have come to Executioner’s Square with one purpose – to fight.
 Such places are often the arena for so-called ‘pitched battles’, open, bloody and vicious.
 Little do they realise of the latent spirits, yearning to vent their anger against them._

 ##### Terrain
-Set up the Terrain as you normally would, but in the middle of the board is a small building or gallows from which the Executioner performed their grizzly services.
+Set up the Terrain as you normally would, but in the middle of the board is a small building or gallows from which the Executioner performed their grisly services.

 ##### Set-up
+Players each roll a D6 to determine the order of deployment.
+The player that rolls highest deploys first, setting up as described at the start of this section.

+##### Starting the game
 Each player rolls a D6.
-The player with the highest score sets up first.
-The first player chooses the table edge they want to set up on, and places all of his warriors within 8" of it.
-Their opponent then sets up within 8" of the opposite edge.

-##### Starting the game
-Both players roll a D6.
 The player with highest score takes the first turn.
 Play then proceeds clockwise.

 ```
 ```